Carnegie Mellon University in Qatar

 Welcome to Research@CMU-Q, a digital showcase of faculty and student work over the past academic year.
 The 2020-21 academic year was one of change and adaptation for the entire university as we forged through the pandemic together.

 For our researchers, the year was a particular challenge.
 Faculty and student researchers faced new logistical questions about how to conduct their research, even as health guidelines shifted and changed.I am very proud to share with you the exceptional work that our researchers produced this past year.
 Research is a cornerstone of Carnegie Mellon, and this year in particular, our faculty and student researchers demonstrated tenacity, agility and creativity in their work.
 I invite you to scroll through our year in research, and learn more about the thought and inquiry taking place at Carnegie Mellon University in Qatar.

 CMU-Q researchers are actively engaged with the international research community, leading or collaborating on a myriad of projects.
-Faculty members also contribute to the engines that drive international research, including academic publications, professional organizations, and conference organizers.
+Faculty members also contribute to the engines that drive international research, include publications, professional organizations and academic conferences

 Meeting of the Minds

-Since 2007, Meeting of the Minds has been an annual opportunity for students to present their research work to the community.
-With pandemic restrictions preventing an in-person event, CMU-Q created meetingminds.qatar.cmu.edu, a new digital channel for students to share their projects.
+Since 2007, Meeting of the Minds has provided an opportunity each year for students to present their research work to the community.
+With pandemic restrictions preventing an in-person event, CMU-Q created a digital version to share this work.